jimasp/behave-vsc/CONTRIBUTING.md

 - Log to the vscode test run output at the same time: specify the run parameter: `config.loger.logInfo("msg", wkspUri, run)`.
 - Log only to the vscode test run output: `run.appendOutput("msg")`.
 - Log only for extension developers (contributors): `console.log("msg")`.
+### Error handling
+- Any entry points such as `activate()` or event handlers such as `onDidChangeConfiguration`, `onCancellationRequested`, etc. should always have a try/catch with a `config.logError` if they contain any code that could potentially fail.

 ---
 ## Before requesting a PR merge